| Home Page

 for Ethernet with Coax and UTP

-• 10Base-5: 10Mbps using RG-8 or RG-11 50 ohm coaxial cable to transmit baseband signals in 500-meter segments.100 nodes per segment, maximum length of network is 2.5Km.
+| Common types of Ethernet cabling • 10Base-5: 10Mbps using RG-8 or RG-11 50 ohm coaxial cable to transmit baseband signals in 500-meter segments.100 nodes per segment, maximum length of network is 2.5Km.
 This is also known as Thick Ethernet.

 • 10Base-2: 10Mbps using RG-58 50 ohm coaxial cable to transmit baseband signals on 200-meter segments.
 30 nodes per segment, maximum length of network is under 1Km.
 This is also known as Thin Ethernet.